 CRISIS PLANNING AND AUDITS

 We evaluate the speed and effectiveness of your current communications infrastructure.
-For example, how quickly can you notify your employees of a crisis and what they should do?
-During a crisis, employees should be the first to know what’s going on, and how they can help.
-If employees are not trained prior to an incident, they may act boldly, or not at all, which can cause even more damage.
-Tucker/Hall can help you develop your plan and prepare.
+For example, how quickly can you notify your employees of a crisis, and what they should do?
+During a crisis, employees should be the first to know what’s going on and how they can help.
+Without proper training, they may act boldly or not at all, which can cause even more damage.
+Tucker/Hall can help you develop your plan and prepare for it.

 Our crisis planning and audit services include:

 Interviews with leadership to pinpoint potential crises and develop plans to mitigate their effects.
-Crises can include matters that develop quickly, such as natural disasters, security breaches, or employee matters.
-Slower moving crises can include questionable business practices, environmental concerns, and legal matters.
+Crises can include matters that grow quickly, such as natural disasters, security breaches, or employee matters.
+Slower-moving crises can consist of questionable business practices, environmental concerns, and legal issues.

 Spokesperson training for your communications, marketing, and executive teams.
 Ideally, every employee in the company should know how to react to reporter questions.
 However, that’s not realistically possible for most organizations.
 We can help you identify and train spokespeople from key departments, so they can address the media to provide accurate information.